 All-in and Win-Win: Tsai Capital, today, is the result of more than two decades of hard work and continuous, incremental improvement in all areas of the business.
 Our success – and our clients’ success – would not be possible were it not for an aligned group of investors who share a similar mindset.
 We are all-in.

-It’s our mission to bring the spirit and integrity of a scientist to the business of investment management and to create win-win outcomes.
+It’s our mission to bring a scientific spirit and integrity to the business of investment management and to create win-win outcomes.
 We seek to build long-term relationships with all our counterparties while being guided by the African proverb: “If you want to go quickly, go alone.
 If you want to go far, go together.”

 Remember Einstein: In choosing individual securities, Tsai Capital ignores short-term volatility and instead focuses on the long-term potential for capital appreciation.
 This approach broadens the universe of our investment opportunities as other market participants, generally operating under institutional constraints, have a much shorter time horizon.